open-cogsci/osdoc/content/pages/manual/variables.md

 ## Using variables in the user interface

 Wherever you see a value in the user interface, you can replace that value by a variable using the '[variable name]' notation.
-For example, if you have defined a variable `soa` in a `loop` item, you can use this variable for the duration of a sketchpad as shown in %FigSketchpad.
+For example, if you have defined a variable `soa` in a LOOP item, you can use this variable for the duration of a sketchpad as shown in %FigSketchpad.

 %--
 figure:
  id: FigSketchpad
  source: variable-duration.png
- caption: The duration '[soa]' indicates that the duration of the `sketchpad` depends on the variable `soa`.
+ caption: The duration '[soa]' indicates that the duration of the SKETCHPAD depends on the variable `soa`.
 --%

 This works throughout the user interface.
-For example, if you have the defined a variable `my_freq`, you can use this variable as the frequency in a `synth` item, as shown in %FigSynth.
+For example, if you have the defined a variable `my_freq`, you can use this variable as the frequency in a SYNTH item, as shown in %FigSynth.

 %--
 figure:
  id: FigSynth
  source: variable-frequency.png
- caption: The frequency '[my_freq]' indicates that the frequency of the `synth` depends on the variable `my_freq`.
+ caption: The frequency '[my_freq]' indicates that the frequency of the SYNTH depends on the variable `my_freq`.
 --%

 Sometimes, the user interface doesn't let you type in arbitrary text.
 For example, the elements of a sketchpad are shown visually, and you cannot directly change an X coordinate to a variable.
 However, you can click on the *Select view → View script* button on the top right, and edit the script directly.